Sołtan argument: History

 Given the number of observed quasars at various redshifts, he was able to derive an integrated energy density due to quasar output.
 Since observers on Earth are flux limited, there are always more quasars that exist than are observed and thus the energy density he derived is a lower bound.
 He obtained the value of approximately 10^{−10} ergs per cubic meter.

 Sołtan calculated the mass density of accreted material as it is directly related to the energy density of quasar light.
 He derived a value of approximately 10^{14} solar masses per cubic Gigaparsec.
 This mass would be discretely distributed (since quasars are single point sources); given an average mass of approximately ten million solar masses, it would be statistically likely for a "dead quasar" to be within a few megaparsecs of Earth.

 At this time, evidence was already accumulating that supermassive black holes were found at the center of large galaxies, which are distributed approximately on the order of a megaparsec apart from each other.
 This argument therefore made a reasonable case that supermassive black holes were at one time ultraluminous quasars.

 The first quantitative estimates of the mass density in supermassive black holes were 5-10 times higher than Sołtan's estimate.
 This discrepancy was resolved in 2000 via the discovery of the M–sigma relation, which showed that most of the previously published black hole masses were in error.

 Present constraints

-As of 2008, the best constraints for the supermassive black hole mass per cubic megaparsec in the local universe derived from the Sołtan argument is between 2 - 5 x 10^{5} solar masses.
+As of 2008, the best constraints for the supermassive black hole mass per cubic megaparsec in the local universe derived from the Sołtan argument is between 2 - 5 × 10^{5} solar masses.
 This value is consistent with observations of the mass of local supermassive black holes.